PacificCommunity/ofp-sam-amped/SPAMPLE/introtext/introduction.md

-# Performance Indicators and Management Procedures Explorer (PIMPLE)
+# South Pacific Albacore Management Procedures Explorer (SPAMPLE)

-PIMPLE reference sheets are available (right-click to open in a new tab or save-as):
+SPAMPLE reference sheets are available (right-click to open in a new tab or save-as):

-* <a href="PIposter.pdf" target="_blank">Performance indicators for skipjack</a>
+* <a href="PIposter.pdf" target="_blank">Performance indicators for South Pacific albacore</a>
 * <a href="PIMPLEposter2sided.pdf" target="_blank">PIMPLE reference</a>

-## What is PIMPLE?
+## What is SPAMPLE?

-PIMPLE is a tool for exploring and comparing the performance of alternative candidate Management Procedures (MPs).
+SPAMPLE is a tool for exploring and comparing the performance of alternative candidate Management Procedures (MPs) of South Pacific albacore.

 A Management Procedure has three components: